 A: Yes.
-Student-athletes are required to disclose all NIL compensation to the University through COMPASS.
+Student-athletes are required to disclose all NIL compensation to the University through INFLCR.

-When dealing with NCAA rules and student-athlete eligibility, is recommended all businesses contact Compliance Services (CUACS@clemson.edu) to review any questions related to NIL activities prior to the activity.
+When dealing with NCAA rules and student-athlete eligibility, it is recommended all boosters contact Compliance Services (CUACS@clemson.edu) to review questions related to NIL activities prior to the activity.